isra00/neo-transposer/README.md

  * Working on accepted issues: you may start by the most highly prioritized tasks in the [Main Backlog](https://github.com/isra00/neo-transposer/projects/2) or the [Technical Backlog](https://github.com/isra00/neo-transposer/projects/1).
 You can submit your code via fork and pull request.
  * If you write JavaScript code, it may use jQuery's API, though we actually use zepto.js for better performance.
  * If you write PHP code, it must adhere to PSR-12, except that we use tabs for indentation, not spaces.
- * Free contributions Feel free to  to fork and submit a pull request with changes.
+ * Free contributions: Feel free to  to fork and submit a pull request with changes.
  * Please note this is a non-profit project with no paid staff.
 No contribution will be rewarded in money or in specie, but it will be duly credited.
+Likewise, your contributions will NOT be used for any commercial purpose.

 ### Pre-commit hook ###